 Levstik, L. (2002).
 Two kinds of empathy: Reasoned analysis and emotional response

 in historical thinking.
 Paper presented at the Annual Meeting of the American Educational Research Association, New Orleans, LA.

 Marquez, C., Izquierdo, M., and Espinet, M. (2006).
 Multimodal science teachers' discourse in modeling the water cycle, Science Education, 90, 202-226.

 Martin, J.R.
 (1992).
 English text: System and structure.
 Philadelphia: John Benjamins Publishing Company.

 Martin, J. R. (1993).
 Life as a noun: Arresting the universe in science and humanities.
 In M. A. K. Halliday and J. R. Martin (Eds.), Writing science: Literacy and discursive power (pp. 221-267).
 Pittsburgh, PA: University of Pittsburgh Press.

 McCarty, R. (2016).
 Heuristics as warrants: Leveraging sourcing and corroboration heuristics as warrants in the historical argumentative writing of 11th grade students.
 Unpublished dissertation, University of Illinois at Chicago.

-McNeil, K.L., & Krajcik, J. (2007).
-Middle school students’ use of appropriate and inappropriate evidence in writing scientific explanations.
+McNeil, K.L., and Krajcik, J. (2007).
+Middle school students' use of appropriate and inappropriate evidence in writing scientific explanations.
 In M.C.
-Lovett & P. Shah (Ed.), Carnegie Symposium on Cognition (pp. 233-265).
+Lovett and P. Shah (Ed.), Carnegie Symposium on Cognition (pp. 233-265).
 Mahwah, NJ: Lawrence Erlbaum Associates.